Lament over the Destruction of JerusalemBy the rivers of Babylon—

 It is most difficult to determine, even in general outlines, the stages in the historical development of the Temple Mount and its fortifications during the long era of the Second Temple, from Zerubbabel at the end of the sixth century B.C.E. up to the commencement of Herod's building project at the end of the first century B.C.E.
 The literary sources are insufficiently clear, and archaeological data are very few and problematic.

-has been subject to foreign control as vassals.
-Jerusalem has
+day.
+Israel has been subject to foreign control as vassals.
+Jerusalem has been "trodden

 One legitimate king, doubly heir to the throne of Israel, rode into Jerusalem on Palm Sunday on the foal of a donkey.
 Acclaimed by the people, this Man was rejected by the leaders and put to death.
 Israel would wait at least 20 centuries for their rightful king's return.